Social Wellness is about how your relationships impact the quality of your life.

 Learn more about VCU career communities, opportunities for employees who are doing similar work or who have similar career interests to connect regularly to network, share information, and determine best practices.

-Join colleagues for a lunch hour wellness workshop.
-Use VCU's tuition waiver to pursue or continue your education and take a class for academic credit.
-Check out the professional development opportunities offered through VCU Human Resources, VCU Technology Services and others at training.vcu.edu.
+Join colleagues for a wellness workshop.
+Use VCU's tuition benefit to pursue or continue your education and take a class for academic credit.
+Check out the professional development opportunities offered through VCU Human Resources, VCU Technology Services and others in Talent@VCU.

 Become active in a club, group, or organization